dajiaji/hpke-js/x/hybridkem-x25519-kyber768/README.md

 <h1 align="center">@hpke/hybridkem-x25519-kyber768</h1>

 <div align="center">
 A TypeScript <a href="https://datatracker.ietf.org/doc/html/rfc9180">Hybrid Public Key Encryption (HPKE)</a> module extension for the hybrid post-quantum KEM(X25519, Kyber768) compliant with <a href="https://www.ietf.org/archive/id/draft-westerbaan-cfrg-hpke-xyber768d00-02.html">X25519Kyber768Draft00 hybrid post-quantum KEM for HPKE</a>.
 Note that this implementation is EXPERIMENTAL and the specification has not been done yet.
-The kyber implementation included in this module is based on <a href="https://github.com/antontutoveanu/crystals-kyber-javascript/blob/main/License">ntontutoveanu/crystals-kyber-javascript</a>.
+The kyber implementation included in this module is based on <a href="https://github.com/antontutoveanu/crystals-kyber-javascript">ntontutoveanu/crystals-kyber-javascript</a> published under <a href="https://github.com/antontutoveanu/crystals-kyber-javascript/blob/main/License">the MIT license</a>.
 </div>
 <p></p>